 As new information and guidelines are received, we will update our protocols.

-- All CSC students, staff, faculty, contractors, vendors, suppliers, and visitors must wear a face covering (mask) upon entering any campus building.
+- All CSC students, staff, faculty, contractors, vendors, suppliers, and visitors may wear a face covering (mask) upon entering any campus building.
 We know that COVID-19 can be spread when people are asymptomatic, which means they don’t know they are sick.
 Wearing face coverings has been shown to reduce the spread of COVID- 19 to others.
 It’s important to our employees and students that CSC is a safe place to work and study, and taking this step creates a safe environment for all of us as advised by the CDC.

 - As a reminder, face coverings do not replace the need to maintain social distancing, frequent handwashing, and our rigorous cleaning and disinfecting routines.
 This step is about keeping you safe and it’s showing that you care about your fellow Cowboys and are doing your part to keep our campus community safe.

 - All non-residential students will be instructed to immediately report any symptoms of COVID-19 to Jody Butler, 918-463-6215, Muskogee Campus Administrator, or Mike Jackson, Dean of Students, at 918-463-6351 or Jake Lawson, Assistant Dean of Students, at 918-463-6387 in Warner.

 - Any student exhibiting such symptoms will be asked to wear a mask.

 - The Campus Administrator or Dean or Assistant Dean of Students will arrange to have the student’s temperature taken.
 If the student has a fever equal to 100.4 the student will be referred to the Muskogee County Health Department (MCHD), 918-683-0321 for a COVID-19 screening.

 - The student will not attend any practice or class.
 Temporary arrangement for classes will be made through the Vice President of Academic Affairs Office.